-Although he was in and out of rehab many times, it took several more years of treatment until 2003, when Downey stayed clean for good.
+Although he was in and out of rehab many times, it took several more years of treatment (until 2003) for Downey to stay clean for good.
 There were many factors in his recovery, but he gives special credit to his second wife, Susan Levin Downey.

 The Chains of Addiction

 Addiction manifests in a variety of ways, from the most severe heroin junkie to the compulsive spender.
 It can include drug or alcohol dependence, compulsive pornography use, gambling, obsessive eating, lying, toxic relationships, or even Netflix.

 When does a habit become an addiction?
 Any behavior can begin as pleasure or escape, but in the case of addiction, the actions become demands.
 Addictions are secretive habits the person has unsuccessfully tried to stop, and that have disrupted work and home.
 An addiction takes an outsized role in the addict’s life and affects those they love.